Italy Outraged Over Man Who Took Selfie In Front Of Train Accident Victim

 — osagie.oyegun (@osagieoyegun) June 5, 2018

-Antonella Boralevi from La Stampa took the discussion one step further and said that it wasn’t the man’ that’s bad, but the problem is that he had “turned off his soul and his personality” to become an “automaton of the internet,” according to SBS News.
+Antonella Boralevi from La Stampa took the discussion one step further and said that it wasn’t the man that’s bad, but the problem is that he had “turned off his soul and his personality” to become an “automaton of the internet,” according to SBS News.

 The incident took place on May 26.
 However, there wasn’t much buzz about it until the photographer, Lambri, wrote an article for the paper called “The barbarism you don’t expect: the ‘selfie’ in front of a tragedy.”
 In it, he said that “we have completely lost a sense of ethics.”